DaDevMikey/one-ui-8.5-apk-s/README.md

 # Android 15/One UI 7 WARNING!

-if you're on a device running Android 15/One UI 7 most of the apk's are known to crash, apps like personal data intellegence wont install, camera app will crash, phone app will crash, and so will the contacts app, do not try to install them unless you know what you're doing!
+if you're on a device running Android 15/One UI 7 most of the apk's are known to crash, apps like personal data intellegence wont install, camera app will crash, and so will the contactsstorage app, do not try to install them unless you know what you're doing!
+Other apps that could crash are reported by users in our [Telegram](https://t.me/oneui85apks)

 # BEFORE YOU START